sujeetc/SCRUBD/README.md

 # SCRUBD: A Dataset for Smart Contract Bug Detection

-SCRUBD is a dataset designed for the detection of bugs in smart contracts.
-It includes both real-world and synthetically generated scenarios, with a focus on **Reentrancy** (RE) and **Unhandled Exceptions** (UX).
-This dataset is divided into multiple components, each serving a specific purpose in advancing smart contract bug detection research.
+SCRUBD is a dataset designed for the detection of bugs in smart contracts, with a focus on **Reentrancy** (RE) and **Unhandled Exceptions** (UX).
+The dataset includes both real-world and synthetically generated scenarios, providing a comprehensive resource for advancing smart contract bug detection research.

 ## Project Structure